cloudmesh-book/book-latex-2018/cloud-technologies/all.md

+NiFi can be descibed as

+> ``An Easy to use, powerful and reliable system to process and
+> distribute data'' [@www-nifi].

-NiFi can be descibed as ``An Easy to use, powerful and reliable system to process and distribute data''\cite{www-nifi}.
-This tool aims at automated data flow from sources with different sizes, formats and following different protocols to the centralized location or destination [@www-hortanworks].
+This tool aims at
+automated data flow from sources with different sizes, formats and following different protocols to the centralized location or destination [@www-hortanworks].